-Disaster Financial Assistance is a provincial program, administered by Emergency Management BC, to help individuals and local governments recover from uninsurable disasters.
+Disaster Financial Assistance (DFA) is a provincial program, administered by Emergency Management BC, to help individuals and local governments recover from uninsurable disasters.

 When is DFA Available?